Originally Published on 16th February 2016

 You can also extract Black Stones from enchanted gear by going to a blacksmith then click “Extraction” and “Blackstone Extraction”.
 Right-click the item from you inventory then click “Extract”.
 This will destroy the item but you will get all of the Black Stones back that you put into the item.
 Even if you go above the safe enchant and fail you can still get the Black Stones back when you extract them.

-Everyone should have an alt in Black Desert.
+Everyone should have as many alts as possible in Black Desert.

 Characters in the same family share the following: